dgraph-io/dgraph-docs/content/installation/download.md

 +++

 {{% notice "tip" %}}
-If you are new to Dgraph, the easiest way to get Dgraph up and running is using the [Dgraph Cloud](https://cloud.dgraph.io/).
+If you are new to Dgraph, the easiest way to get Dgraph up and running is using the [Dgraph Cloud](https://cloud.dgraph.io/) or to use Dgraph standalone Docker image.
 {{% /notice %}}